mitra052/Cancer-Detection-Kaggle/README.md

 **Technicalities**
 ```
-A linear SVM classifier with non-separable formulation, has been developed to predict the class AML or ALL based on a set of features.
-A unique characteristic of this dataset is that the feature space is high dimensional, i.e there are 7129 features, whereas the total
+A linear SVM classifier with non-separable formulation, has been developed to predict the class AML or ALL based on a set of.
+features.
+A unique characteristic of this dataset is that the feature space is high dimensional, i.e there are 7129 features,
-sample size is just 38 (much less than the dimension of the feature space).
-It is not uncommon to observe this in bio-medical data
+whereas the total sample size is just 38 (much less than the dimension of the feature space).
+It is not uncommon to observe
-because DNA sequence is very long and the number of experimental samples is often small as it is expensive to conduct experiments.
+this in bio-medical data because DNA sequence is very long and the number of experimental samples is often small as it is
-Therefore, its very useful to select the features which are contributing highly to the class prediction.
-However, the standard linear
+expensive to conduct experiments.
+Therefore, its very useful to select the features which are contributing highly to the class
-SVM classifier does a poor job at feature selection, although it might give good accuracy in predicting the correct class.
-In this
+prediction.
+However, the standard linear SVM classifier does a poor job at feature selection, although it might give good accuracy
-project, the issue of feature or variable selection problem has been addressed by adding a regularizer to the objective function to
+in predicting the correct class.
+In this project, the issue of feature or variable selection problem has been addressed by adding
-select the features that contribute most to the class prediction.
-To this end, different regularization methods such as Lasso, Ridge
+a regularizer to the objective function to select the features that contribute most to the class prediction.
+To this end, different
-and ElasticNethas been implemented on this data set and the codes are programmed in Python.
-No python built-in modules such as
+regularization methods such as Lasso, Ridge and ElasticNethas been implemented on this data set and the codes are programmed in
-sciklearn for SVM has been used.
-The outcomes of the programs are compared with python built-in module for linear SVM classification.
+python.
+No python built-in modules such as sciklearn for SVM has been used.
+The outcomes of the programs are compared with python
+built-in module for linear SVM classification.

 ```
 **Libraries required**